 Molly Swain & Chelsea Vowel

 OTIPÊYIMISIW-ISKWÊWAK KIHCI-KÎSIKOHK.
 UNAPOLOGETICALLY INDIGENOUS, UNABASHEDLY FEMALE & UNBLINKINGLY NERDY.
-Métis In Space hilariously deconstructs the science fiction genre through a decolonial lense.
+Métis In Space hilariously deconstructs the science fiction genre through a decolonial lens.
 Join hosts Molly Swain & Chelsea Vowel as they drink a bottle of (red) wine, and from a tipsy, decolonial perspective, review a sci-fi movie or television episode featuring Indigenous Peoples, tropes & themes.

 My definition of what it means to live UNAPOLOGETICALLY is to live a life that fulfills YOU, not your parents, not your friends, or your partner….YOU!
-It mean creating boundaries, being aware of your environment and always growing.
+It means creating boundaries, being aware of your environment and always growing.
 I love media, and the many dimensions of the industry.
 I am not a fan of the way mainstream media has portrayed BIPOC people for decades (and still to this day).
 I am here to participate in changing that through podcasting and the work I do.

 Social justice work comes with its big wins, but it’s also a helluva lot of gruelling, isolating, and exhausting work.
 RUDE sprouted from the collective struggle for a more just and inclusive world.
 Together, we host topical, re-energizing, forward-thinking conversations.
 And we want you to be part of it!
 Because it’s time to push back.